 \paragraph{Implementation details.} In this paper, we follow the two-stage top-down human pose estimation paradigm similar to \cite{20201207-human_pose-hrnet,cvpr18-cascaded,ECCV18-xiao-simple,mppe}.
 In the paradigm, the single person instance is firstly detected by a person detector, and then keypoints are predicted.
 We adopt the widely-used person detectors provided by SimpleBaseline~\cite{ECCV18-xiao-simple} on the validation set and test-dev set.
 To alleviate the quantisation error, the well-designed coordinate decoding strategy~\cite{darkpose} is adopted.

 For our work, the base learning rate is set as $1$e-$3$, and is dropped to $1$e-$4$ and $1$e-$5$ at the $200$th and $260$th epochs, respectively.
 The total training process requires $300$ epochs, given Transformer structure tends to rely on longer training to convergence.
-We follow the data augmentation in~\cite{20201207-human_pose-hrnet}, and we resize all input images into $256\times192$ resolution.
+We follow the data augmentation in~\cite{20201207-human_pose-hrnet}.

-Additionally, Transformers are relatively sensitive to initialization.
-In this paper, we follow the recommendation in \cite{init} to initialize the weights of the Transformer encoder. \paragraph{Comparison with state-of-the-art methods.} As Table~\ref{tab:val} shown, our proposed TokenPose achieves competitive performance compared with the other state-of-the-art methods via much fewer model parameters and GFLOPs.
+\paragraph{Comparison with state-of-the-art methods.} As Table~\ref{tab:val} shown, our proposed TokenPose achieves competitive performance compared with the other state-of-the-art methods via much fewer model parameters and GFLOPs.
 Compared to SimpleBaseline~\cite{ECCV18-xiao-simple} that adopts ResNet-50 as the backbone, our TokenPose-S-v1 improves AP by $2.1$ points with significant reduction in both model parameters ($\downarrow 80.6\%$) and GFLOPs ($\downarrow 75.3\%$).
 Compared to SimpleBaseline~\cite{ECCV18-xiao-simple} that uses ResNet-$152$ as the backbone, our TokenPose-S-v2 achieves better performance, while using only $9.0\%$ model parameters.
 Compared with HRNet-W$32$ and HRNet-W$48$, TokenPose-B and TokenPose-L achieve similar results with less than $50\%$ model parameters, respectively.
 Besides, TokenPose-T obtains $65.6$ AP with only $5.8$M model parameters and $1.3$ GFLOPs, without any convolution layer.
 Note, all Transformer parts are trained from scratch, without any pre-training.
 Also, Table~\ref{tab:test-dev} shows the results of our method and the existing state-of-the-art methods on the COCO test-dev set.
 With $384\times288$ as the input resolution, our TokenPose-L/D$24$ achieves $75.9$ AP.